-Screen Action 1.
-Start up the installer and complete the first few screens.
-See Section 6.27, "Install Fragment: The First Few Screens of the Installation" for details.
+Screen Action Start up the installer and complete the first few screens.
+Refer to Section 6.27, "Install Fragment: The First Few Screens of the Installation" for details.
 Notes: In the Select Installation Type screen, select Oracle Identity Management.
-2. Select Configuration Do not select Oracle Internet Directory .
+Select Configuration Do not select Oracle Internet Directory.
 Options Select Oracle Application Server Single Sign-On.
 Select Oracle Application Server Delegated Administration Services.
 Select Oracle Application Server Directory Integration and Provisioning if you need this component.
 Do not select Oracle Application Server Certificate Authority (OCA).
 Select High Availability and Replication.
-Click Next.
-3. Specify Port Configuration Options Select Manual and enter the fullpath to your staticports.ini file in the provided field.
+Click Next. • Specify Port Configuration Options Select Manual and enter the fullpath to your staticports.ini file in the provided field.
 You need to use staticports.ini file for OracleAS Cluster (Identity Management) configurations.
-See Section 12.6.5.1, "Set up staticports.ini File".
-Click Next.
-4. Select High Availability Option Select OracleAS Cluster (Identity Management), and click Next.
-5. Create or Join an For the first node, select Create a New OracleAS Cluster .
+Refer to Section 12.6.5.1, "Set up staticports.ini File Click Next. • Select High Availability Option Select OracleAS Cluster (Identity Management), and click Next.
+Create or Join an For the first node, select Create a New OracleAS Cluster .
 OracleAS Cluster (Identity Management) For subsequent nodes, select Join an Existing Cluster.
+(Identity Management) Click Next. • Specify New OracleAS Cluster Name For the first node, enter a name for a new OracleAS Cluster (Identity Management). - or - Example: cluster1 Specify Existing OracleAS Cluster Name For subsequent nodes, enter the name of the existing OracleAS Cluster (Identity Management).
+Note: Be very sure that the cluster name you enter is correct.
+The installer does not perform any checks on this name.
+If the name is incorrect, the installation will fail.
 Click Next.

-Table 12-8 (Cont.)
-Steps for Installing Oracle Delegated Administration Services and OracleAS Single Sign-On in a Distributed OracleAS Cluster (Identity Management) Configuration
+Table 12-8 (Continued)Steps for Installing Oracle Delegated Administration Services and OracleAS Single Sign-On in a Distributed OracleAS Cluster (Identity Management) Configuration